YohnesJ/BlogWebApp/README.md

 # What I Learned

-+ Using django's authintacation system
++ Using django's authentication system
 + Parent Templates
 + Route paths using views and urls modules
 + Working with parent and child templates